onenoteperpage/onenoteperpage.github.io/_posts/2022-11-01-bigs-v36-upgrade.md

 - Rename the log file

-> Veera - at step 22: Import Uniface 10 Grid Template Source, there is a 3rd line `/rma /imp D:\Manhattan\upgrade\upgrade_exports\gridtemplate_source.xml`
+> At step 22, there is a command to Import Uniface 10 Grid Template Source, there is a 3rd line `/rma /imp D:\Manhattan\upgrade\upgrade_exports\gridtemplate_source.xml` <- do not do this!
 {: .prompt-danger }

 ### /con uview